-Fill the fuel tank with only clean, fresh, diesel fuel.
-Fuel with a cetane number of 45 is recommended, but fuel with a minimum cetane number of 40 is acceptable.
+Fill the fuel tank with only clean, fresh, diesel fuel with a minimum cetane number of 40.
 To ensure the freshness of the fuel, purchase fuel in a quantity that can be used within 30 days.

 NOTE: DO NOT USE KEROSENE OR GASOLINE in your diesel engine.
 Damage to the engine will occur.